marksibrahim/historical_wikipedia/README.md

 ## Categories

 Using the 3rd level of categories in the historical thesaurus, we tag each article with categories based on the words in the title.

+* 370 categories in total

 ## Categories Through Time